Ways to increase the CTR of links

 I have a special offer for you!
 See for yourself! [link].

-A completely different approach is to surround the link with relevant content, images, or logos.
+A completely different approach is to surround the link with relevant content, images or logos.
 Then, at least when receiving such a letter, the recipient will be able to read it and evaluate whether it is worth clicking on it or not.

-This rule must be strictly adhered to.
+This rule should be strictly adhered to.
 An empty and "dangling" link by itself will not attract recipients.
 You must always be careful about the other elements around which the link is placed.
 In the same way, the link was used at the beginning of the article, where it was introduced by the introductory word.